 Title of report Details of meeting and discussion on engagement and reports reviewed by the committee Date of meeting Board Board's action / resolution following consideration of the report Joint HOSC meeting minutes Board were given an update on reconfiguration of hospital.
 Informed of ongoing engagement with staff and patient groups (focus groups and invites to sites for the latter) and the forthcoming launch of 'Call to Action'.
 Reported more and ongoing staff, public and patient engagement going forward.
 27/03/2013 Joint HOSC Acknowledged work.
 Meeting pack included NHS 'Call to Action' leaflet Update on sustained clinical services.
 CCG AOs outlined the need to undertake extensive public and patient engagement moving forward to involve all parts of the community in the formation of plans and decision making.
 'Call to Action' would be first stage.
 08/08/2013 Joint HOSC Chair confirmed a requirement for engagement and consultation to reach all parts of the community.
 Meeting pack included NHS 'Call to Action' leaflet Report on 'Call to Action' which took place in July 2013.
 Staff to all members of the public have been engaged.
 23/09/2013 Joint HOSC Resolved that the joint CCG leads would report back on 'Call to Action' findings and information gathered.
 CCG leads to work with councils on joint communications plan.
 Call to action summary report and minutes Every CCG is required to undertake a local Call To Action engagement process.
 The Board was updated on 10/09/2013, the purpose of the national A Call To Action initiative and the local challenges facing the health economy in Shropshire.
-Call to Action September-November 2013: On 08/08/2013, Shropshire Clinical Commissioning Group, Telford and Wrekin Clinical Commissioning Group, Shropshire Community Health NHS Trust, The Shrewsbury and Telford Hospital NHS Trust and the NHS England Area Team for Shropshire and Staffordshire attended to the Joint Health Overview and Scrutiny Committee for Shropshire and 08/10/2013 Telford and Wrekin CCG Board Call to Action will inform what the public would like to see as part of future service provision.
-Noted the content of the summary report and appendix 1.
+08/10/2013 Telford and Wrekin CCG Board Call to Action will inform what the public would like to see as part of future service provision.
+Call to Action September-November 2013: On 08/08/2013, Shropshire Clinical Commissioning Group, Telford and Wrekin Clinical Commissioning Group, Shropshire Community Health NHS Trust, The Shrewsbury and Telford Hospital NHS Trust and the NHS England Area Team for Shropshire and Staffordshire attended to the Joint Health Overview and Scrutiny Committee for Shropshire and Telford & Wrekin to set out the need for a Noted the content of the summary report and appendix 1.